KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 The Security Team constantly monitors and quarantines with the help of a widening group of researchers in the community.
 The Security Team, Alpha-Omega, and OpenSSF are in communication to identify emerging threats and collaborate to stop them.
 This goes beyond fixing to mitigating and coordinating with security teams of other projects to release advisories simultaneously.

-Another target: secrets between ecosystems.
-SDK monorepos can contain dependencies of multiple languages and secrets to multiple publishing platforms in CI system.
+Secrets between ecosystems are a target.
+SDK monorepos can contain dependencies of multiple languages and secrets to multiple publishing platforms in the CI system.

 Python has been an industry leader in implementing [Trusted Publisher](https://docs.pypi.org/trusted-publishers/) protocol and other ecosystems are adopting it.
-Any token that survives single use and can be stolen and re-used.
+Any token that survives single use can be stolen and re-used.
 Trusted Publisher makes the token short-lived and reduces the attack surface.
 2 million files have been published with Trusted Publisher.

 Trusted Publisher:
 * Mints a fresh token